Blog

 Videos in playlists – This interaction metric details how often your videos have been added to or removed from YouTube user playlists, including the basic “Watch later” and “Favorites” playlists.

-Comments – This doesn’t show the actual comments, but gives you an idea of how many have been left.
+Comments – This doesn’t show the actual comments but gives you an idea of how many have been left.
 Responding to comments is a great way to interact with your audience so it’s good to keep track of them.

 Sharing – Your ultimate goal on YouTube is high share rates.
-The more people share your content, the larger an audience you’ll reach.
+The more people share your content, the larger the audience you’ll reach.
 You can find this number here, but remember the sharing tool only tracks shares from YouTube’s own “share” button.

 End Screens – This is the final thing viewers see when they watch your video.
 Unless your viewer has enabled autoplay, they’ll see an end screen of 12 videos they might want to watch next.
 In many cases, the videos displayed are your own, so you may want to know how often your viewers are clicking them.